 f) Based on the assessment of financial ratios, aging and expected dates of realisation of financial assets and payment of financial liabilities, and other information accompanying the financial statements, the management is of the opinion that no material uncertainty exists as on the date of the balance sheet that the Company is capable of meeting its liabilities existing at the date of the balance sheet as and when they fall due within a period of one year from the balance sheet date.

-59 Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+On May 07, 2025, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2025, as below:

 The previous year's figures have been regrouped where necessary to confirm with current year's classification.
 The impact of such regrouping is not material to the standalone financial statements.